Why CRO is hard for startups and low‑traffic websites (and how to overcome it)

 A/B testing

-• Your current conversion rate.
-The fewer conversions you get, the longer it takes to detect an increase.
+1. Your current conversion rate.
+The fewer conversions you get, the longer it takes to detect a doubling.

-• The increase in conversion rate that you’re trying to detect.
-A 100% increase can be detected about four times faster than a 50% increase.
+2. The increase in conversion rate that you’re trying to detect.
+A 100% increase can be detected about four times as fast as a 50% increase.

-Using a A/B‑test‑duration calculator (like this one), you can estimate how long an A/B test would take.
-If the calculator shows that all your tests would take more than six weeks, we recommend you only user‑test ideas and return to A/B‑testing once your business has grown.
+Using an A/B‑test‑duration calculator (like this one), you can estimate how long an A/B test would take.
+If the calculator shows that all your tests will take months to conclude, we recommend you only user‑test ideas and return to A/B‑testing once your business has grown.

 If you’re able to run A/B tests on your low‑traffic website, here are several effective strategies:

-• Combine similar pages into one test.
-If you have ten landing pages and want to test the call‑to‑action button, then apply the same change to all those pages and include them in the same test.
-Some companies have many more landing pages than they need, maybe because they want to make each landing page bespoke to a particular keyword.
-We often consolidate such pages into one, then optimize the heck out of it.
+4. Combine similar pages into one test.
+If you have ten landing pages, and you want to test the call-to-action button, then apply the same change to all of those pages and include them in the same test.
+Some companies have many more landing pages than they need, maybe because they wanted to make each landing page bespoke to a particular keyword.
+We often consolidate such pages into one, and then optimize the heck out of it.

-• Reduce the statistical significance at which you’ll declare a winner.
+5. Reduce the statistical significance at which you’ll declare a winner.
 It has become the norm to declare a winning test at a statistical significance of 95%, but that’s not to say you can’t use a different figure.
-It would be a shame to conclude, “If I can’t have 95% confidence, I won’t run an A/B test at all.”
+It would be a shame to conclude that “If I can’t have 95% confidence, I won’t run an A/B test at all.”
 That’s like saying, “I’m a perfectionist.
 If I can’t do it perfectly, I won’t do it at all.”
-Most marketing decisions are made without any measurement, so don’t rule out the possibility of ending a test at, say, 90% confidence—or even 85% confidence—especially if the alternative is to launch the page and hope for the best.
-Sure, your chances of declaring false positives increase, but the benefits of testing ideas usually hugely outweigh the slim risk of promoting a losing page.
+Most marketing decisions are made without any measurement, so don’t rule out the possibility of ending a test at, say, 90% confidence—or even 85% confidence—especially if the alternative is just to launch the page and hope for the best.
+Sure, your chances of declaring false positives increase, but the benefits of being able to test more ideas usually hugely outweighs the slim risk of promoting a page that was actually losing.

-• Fixed‑period testing.
-Many A/B‑testing tools now monitor your tests continuously and tell you when there’s a winner.
-In addition, you may specify a maximum duration for each test, after which you’ll make a decision regardless.
-If the control was winning at that point, you might choose to promote it.
-If the challenger was winning, and you’re confident it was based on a research‑driven hypothesis, you might decide to promote it.
-If the challenger was based on a risky hypothesis, you might choose not to take the risk.
-Either way, this approach is more rigorous than how most early‑stage companies make decisions.
+6. Fixed-period testing.
+Many A/B testing tools now monitor your tests on an ongoing basis and tell you when there’s a winner.
+In addition, though, you may choose to specify a maximum duration for each test, after which you’ll make a decision regardless.
+If the control was winning at that point, you may choose to promote it.
+If the challenger was winning, and you’re confident that it was based on a research-driven hypothesis, then you may choose to promote it.
+If the challenger was based on a risky hypothesis, you may choose not to take the risk.
+Either way, this approach is more rigorous than how most early-stage companies make decisions.

-• Temporarily increase the amount of traffic to the page being tested (assuming it’s of a similar target audience), even if it means sacrificing some profitability.
+7. Temporarily increase the amount of traffic to the page being tested, even if it means sacrificing some profitability.
 If the new page wins, the traffic may turn out to be more profitable than you had expected.

 How much did you like this article?